Yu0ri/VideoEnhancer/README.md

 1. Complete the basic UI and processing framework.
 20220107
 2. Model management for hiding unused model libraries.
 20220115
 3. Adjustment UI, two preview modes are now available.
 20220115
-4. Optimise processing speed and remove a host of bugs.
+4. Optimise and remove a host of bugs.
 20220115
+5. Uniformity of ui styles.

 ## 5. Todo